 English is also offered as part of our Academic Excellence Program.

 Humanities and Social Sciences (HASS) provides students with the appropriate knowledge, skills and values to understand and participate effectively in the rapidly changing local, national and global community.
 Years 7 to 10 students follow the WA Curriculum which includes ancient history, economics, geography, modern history, law and politics.
 In Years 11 and 12 students can study ATAR Geography, Modern History, Politics and Law, and Psychology.
 More detail about our HASS programs can be found here.

 HASS is also offered in our Academic Excellence Program.

 Learning Italian at John Curtin College of the Arts is compulsory in Years 7 and 8 and optional in Years 9 and 10.
 Italian studies has a long tradition at John Curtin College of the Arts due to its relevance to the Arts and the Fremantle community.
 Our courses are infused with music, film, art and drama.
 We also include features from sport (particularly soccer), food, fashion and history.
-More detail about our LOTE programs can be found here.
+More detail about our Languages program can be found in our program handbooks located here.